 In the evaluation of the trial introduction, Table 2 was proposed as the ethical and social factors to be considered in the comprehensive evaluation and the requirements for applicable items.

-Table 2 Proposed requirements for items falling under ethical and social considerations at the time of trial introduction
+Table 2 Proposed requirements for items that fall under ethical and social considerations at the time of trial introduction

 Table.2 Ethical and・ Proposed requirements for items to be included in the ethical and social considerations for trial introduction

-Note: The initial proposal refers to the proposal made at the 48th CPC Specialized Committee for Cost-Effectiveness Evaluation, and after rearrangement,
+Note: The initial proposal refers to the proposal made at the 48th CPC Specialist Committee on Cost-Effectiveness Evaluation, and after reorganization,

 The original proposal refers to the proposal made at the 48th meeting of the Specialist Committee on Cost-Effectiveness Evaluation of the Central Council of Medical Examiners.